Spain, Italy lead skittish European shares lower

 By Francesco Canepa

-LONDON, April 10 Spanish and Italian indexes led European shares lower on Thursday as investors cashed in on the star performers this year after some disappointing data and more jittery market conditions.
+LONDON, April 10 Spanish and Italian stocks led European shares lower on Thursday as investors cashed in on the star performers this year after some disappointing data and more jittery market conditions.

-Spain's Ibex 35 and Italy's FTSE MIB, the best performers among major European indexes this year, fell 1.4 percent and 1.3 percent respectively, lagging smaller losses for their peers in Britain, Germany and France .
+Spain's Ibex 35 and Italy's FTSE MIB, the best performers among major European indexes this year, had fallen 1.3 percent and 0.8 percent respectively by 1457 GMT, lagging smaller losses for their peers in Britain, Germany and France.

-Sentiment on Italy was clouded by weaker-than-expected industrial output data, while a discounted placement in Iberdrola shares triggered a sell-off in Spanish utilities.
+Sentiment on Italy was clouded by weaker-than-expected industrial output data, while a discounted share placement by Iberdrola triggered a selloff in Spanish utilities.

 Spanish and Italian shares have rallied more than 25 percent since June 2013, leaving them trading at the highest valuation versus pan-European stocks since 2006, Datastream data showed.